|What's Hot!||Products/ Tools||EFI Tuning||Basic Tuning||Advanced Tuning||Chassis Tuning||Advertise with us|

 Warm air is less dense

 As AIT climb in your motor you will notice that you will be losing power.
-This is because air expands as it heats up, therefore there will be less oxygen molecules per square inch.
+This is because air expands as it heats up, therefore there will be less oxygen molecules per cubic inch.
 So even though your motor is going through the same stroke of displacement, and the motor sucks in the same amount of volume of air, that doesn’t mean that the volume of air contains the same amount of oxygen molecules.
 Because of this the car will have less power as the AIT’s get hotter.
 This is why people install hood scopes or intakes that bring in cool outside air instead of sucking in warm air from under the hood.
 Also you will notice that the A/F ratio will become richer because while the same amount of fuel is being injected, yet the air is not as dense as it was because of the warmer air temperature.

 Cool air is more dense